Box-Breathing-Technique/Box-Breathing-Technique.github.io/README.md

 # Box Breathing Technique

 Box Breathing Technique is intended to be a demonstration of React in a web app to create a visualisation of the box breathing technique.
 The box breathing technique, or square breathing technique, is a controlled breathing technique used to manage anxiety.
-For more information on the box breathing technique, visit https://www.blackdoginstitute.org.au/wp-content/uploads/2021/05/Square-Breathing-Resource-Guide.pdf.
+For more information on the box breathing technique, visit https://mensline.org.au/deal-with-anxiety/breathing-exercises-for-reducing-stress-and-anxiety/.

+This project was inspired by https://lassebomh.github.io/box-breathing/.

 ## Table of Contents